 #20 Loft Conversion

-Of course, an attic conversion is not for the faint-hearted.
-It will be invasive, destructive, and time-consuming.
-However, if bedroom space is lacking, there’s no better way to add more room.
+However, an attic conversion is not for the faint-hearted, as it’s invasive, destructive, and time-consuming.
+But if bedroom space is lacking, there’s no better way to add more room.

 Elements for Added Value:

-- Extra Bathroom — Converting the attic to become a master suite, complete with an en-suite, is a great way to add value.
-The Guardian suggests adding a second bathroom in an attic may add up to £10,000!
+• Extra Bathroom — Converting the attic to become a master suite, complete with an en-suite, is a great way to add value.
+The Guardian suggests that adding a second bathroom may add up to £10,000!

 #21 Convert Basement/Cellar Space

-If you have a period property, you might have space underneath your house in the form of an old cellar.
+If you own a period property, you might have space underneath your house in the form of an old cellar.

-Before the fridge was invented, these were spaces to store raw meat and keep it fresh.
-Nowadays, they often sit underneath houses as empty disused rooms or storage spaces.
+Before the fridge was invented, these spaces were used to store raw meat.
+Nowadays, they often sit underneath houses as disused rooms or storage spaces.

 Elements for Added Value:

-- Basement Kitchens — Moving your kitchen and living space into the basement while simultaneously digging externally to lower the garden leaves you with an entire floor to convert into bedrooms.
-The more bedrooms, the higher value a home can achieve.
+• Basement Kitchens — Moving your kitchen and living space into the basement while simultaneously digging externally to lower the garden leaves you with an entire floor to convert into bedrooms.

 #22 Convert a Garage

-Garages are great for tool storage and sheltering cars, but if you don’t use them to their full potential, garages can become dumping grounds.
+Garages are great for tool storage and sheltering cars, but if you don’t use them properly, garages can become dumping grounds.

 Alter the Internal Space